radare/radare2live/README.md

 Radare2 Live
 ============

-This repository contains all the necessary stuff to construct a livecd image using the Void linux distribution.
+This repository contains all the necessary stuff to construct a minimal livecd image using the Void linux distribution that ships r2 by default.

+Stuff you can do:

+* Debug malware in a virtual machine
+* Get free internets with `dhcpcd ens3`
+* Run `sudo void-installer` to install it

 To create a [voidlinux](http://voidlinux.eu) live image with r2: